jcaip/jcaip.github.io/_posts/2017-05-27-Computation-Medical-Imaging.md

 The attenuation of X-rays is given by **Beer-Lambert Law**
 $$ N = N_0e^{-\mu t}$$, where $$N$$ is the number of photons, $$t$$ is the thickness of the object, and $$\mu$$ is the linear attenuation coefficient - which represents the probability the xray-photon will be attenuated.

-The linear attenuation coefficient is afunction of all the interaction probabilities of all different interaction types.
+The linear attenuation coefficient is a function of all the interaction probabilities of all different interaction types.
+High attenuation shows up lighter, while low attenuation shows up darker.

+### Basic imaging equation

 $$ I_d(x,y) = \int_0^{\varepsilon_{max}}{\nu (\varepsilon) I_0(\varepsilon) exp(- \int{\mu(x,y,z;\varepsilon) dz}) d\varepsilon} $$